cbailiss/pivottabler/README.md

     Virgin Trains                     8594                       8594
     Total                            49025               34685  83710

-`pivottabler` also offers a more verbose syntax that is more self-describing and offers additional options that aren't available with the quick-pivot functions such as control over totals/sub-totals.
+`pivottabler` also offers a more verbose syntax that is more self-describing and offers additional options that aren't available with the quick-pivot functions.
 The equivalent verbose commands to output the same pivot table as above are:

 ``` r
 library(pivottabler)